SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 The Stream button provides an interactive and visually stimulating hover effect that creates a sense of energy flowing through the button.
 With its dynamic lines moving upwards and downwards, combined with a glowing radial gradient, it adds an exciting and modern touch to any web project.
 Whether you need an attention-grabbing element or a subtle dynamic interaction, this button offers a perfect balance of creativity and functionality.
 The customisation options ensure that it can be tailored to suit any design, making it a versatile addition to your UI.

 ---

+### Shatter

+The Shatter button delivers a dramatic hover effect that simulates shards of glass breaking away from the button’s surface.
+Initially, the button features a deep navy background with crisp white text and a subtle light blue border, giving it a polished appearance.
+Upon hovering, the illusion of a solid surface is shattered—literally—as small white fragments begin to crack and fall away like splintering glass.

+The effect unfolds in three dynamic stages, where randomly chosen squares detach, spin, and cascade downwards with a subtle shimmer.
+Each fragment resembles a shard of broken glass, rotating gently as it falls and fades.
+Once the animation completes, the shattered pieces vanish entirely.
+The button reforms when the cursor leaves, ready to shatter anew.

+#### How it works

+* Glass Grid Overlay: At initialisation, a hidden grid of small square fragments is layered atop the button.
+These represent potential "glass shards" and are perfectly aligned to cover the entire surface, giving the button a unified, intact appearance until interacted with.
+* Hover Interaction & Shattering Effect: When hovered, the button enters a staged animation sequence where fragments randomly begin to "crack" and fall.
+The illusion is enhanced by slight rotation and opacity shifts, giving the impression of delicate shards breaking off and drifting downwards.
+The fragments become increasingly sparse as the effect progresses, making it feel as though the surface is breaking apart under stress.
+* Staged Fragmentation & Reset: The shatter occurs in multiple phases, with each stage increasing in intensity — more fragments break away with each step.
+Once the interaction ends (hovering off of the button for long enough), a timed reset gently restores all shards to their original positions, reconstructing the button’s glass-like facade.

+#### Customisation

+* Shard Size: Adjust the size of the fragments to control the granularity of the shatter (grid size).
+Smaller fragments feel like fine cracks in tempered glass, while larger pieces give a more aggressive, broken-glass aesthetic.
+* Stages & Timing: Customise how many stages of shatter occur, the timing between them, and the percentage of the button that breaks apart in each.
+This allows for subtle hairline cracking or a full glass-blast effect.
+* Rotation, Opacity & Orientation: Fine-tune how much each shard spins and fades as it falls to create either a slow, elegant drift or a chaotic burst of fragments.
+You can also vary the orientation of the shards—adjusting how they tilt, rotate, and fall—to add even more realism and unpredictability to the shatter effect.
+* Colour & Background: The base colour of the button, the shard overlay, and the exposed surface can be customised to fit your project’s palette — whether it's a frosty glass break or a high-tech interface rupture.

+The Shatter button adds a visceral, glass-breaking moment to your UI, capturing attention with tactile realism and visual drama.
+It’s perfect for calls to action or destructive-themed interactions, offering a unique blend of style, responsiveness, and interactivity.
+Whether used sparingly or boldly, it creates a striking first impression — like cracking open a moment of impact.

+---